jrcomey/jrcomey.github.io/index.md

 I wanted to begin PID testing with the translational system as a basic hover function, controlling vertical velocity as the output in the control loop, and motor signal input as the input.
 Unfortunately, I hadn't had time today to draw up a control systems model for desired behaviour, but the important part for today was to program the actual control loop itself, and worry about desired output behaviour once the system was in place.
 It's a standard PID loop, nothing particularly special, and I don't think the system itself warrants much explanation.

 So far, so good.
 The simulation seems to be able to achieve a zero velocity condition using the PID loop.
-The primary issue was
+The primary issue was unit conversion between velocity and motor signal.
+My solution to this was to use two constants for each term, one for signal width (defined as the difference between the maximum motor input signal, and the accompanying minimum) and the other for the individual term constant.
+This is functional for velocity, but early attempts with a setpoint position rather than setpoint velocity yielded an unstable underdamped system.
+This will require more in-depth analysis, but not until similar control loops for attitude control have been developed.

 ## Update 1: Physics simulation
 _9 JUL 2020_